Pritilata Waddedar: Revolutionary activities

-Joining Surjo Sen's revolutionary group
+Joining Surya Sen's revolutionary group

 Pritilata decided to join the Indian independence movement.
 Surjo Sen had heard about her and wanted her to join their revolutionary group.
 On 13 June 1932, Pritilata met Surjo Sen and Nirmal Sen in their Dhalghat camp.
 A contemporary revolutionary, Binod Bihari Chowdhury, objected that they did not allow women to join their group.
 However, Pritalata was allowed to join the group because the revolutionaries reasoned that women transporting weapons would not attract as much suspicious as men.

 Inspiration from Ramkrishna Biswas

 Surjo Sen and his revolutionary group decided to kill Mr. Craig, Inspector General of Chittagong.
 Ramakrishna Biswas and Kalipada Chakravarty were assigned for this task.
 But they mistakenly killed SP of Chandpur and Tarini Mukherjee instead of Craig.
 Ramakrishna Biswas and Kalipada Chakravarty were arrested on 2 December 1930.
 After the trial Biswas was ordered to be hanged until death and Chakravarty to be exiled to Cellular Jail.

-The family and friends lacked the amount of money required to travel to Chittagong to Alipore Jail of Calcutta.
+The family and friends lacked the amount of money required to travel from Chittagong to Alipore Jail of Calcutta.
 Since at that time Pritilata was staying in Kolkata, she was asked to go to Alipore Jail and meet Ramkrishna Biswas.

-Activities in Surjo Sen's group
+Activities in Surya Sen's group

-Along with the revolutionary group of Surjo Sen, Pritilata took part in many raids like attacks on the Telephone & Telegraph offices and the capture of the reserve police line.
+Along with the revolutionary group of Surya Sen, Pritilata took part in many raids like attacks on the Telephone & Telegraph offices and the capture of the reserve police line.
 In the Jalalabad battle, she took the responsibility to supply explosives to the revolutionaries.